KararTY/DiscordTwitchAnnouncer/README.md

   1. Get NodeJS, v16.x.x or newer **(Tested & Works on 16.14.2)**.
   2. Git clone or download this repository and then change to the directory in your console/terminal.
   3. Type `npm install` in your console/terminal and wait for dependencies to download and install successfully.
-  4. Open up `settings.js` with any text program:
+  4. Open up `settings.cjs` with any text program:

 ```js
 module.exports = {